 - A writer with a complete manuscript draft, who is looking for constructive feedback on how to develop their work to a level that will maximise their chances of getting published

 Sometimes a writer will engage me to help them take their manuscript to a publishable level.
 Sometimes a book publisher will engage me to work closely with a contracted author to help shape the overall work and make sure it is delivered on time.
 I have done this for several high-profile individuals including former Queensland Premier Anna Bligh with her memoir, Through the Wall (HarperCollins, 2015).

 Editorial/structural development is best for:

 - Writers who want discreet and constructive help in making their manuscript the best it can be

 - Publishers looking for a reliable third party who can deliver a manuscript to a publishable standard within an agreed timeframe

 Book proposal development*

 Sometimes I’ll work with a writer – typically an expert in his or her field, who is new to writing a book but who has lots of information to share – to develop a proposal to pitch to book publishers.
 If a proposal is strong enough, having one or two chapters and a complete outline can be sufficient to persuade a publisher to acquire the project before it’s even written.
-One such work is Dr Steven Lin‘s forthcoming title about dental nutrition, to be published in 2017.
+One such work is Dr Steven Lin‘s The Dental Diet (Hay House, 2018).